 - Use heavier products for my strands

 Instead of trying to follow someone else’s routine, I had to pay attention to how my hair responded to certain techniques and products.

 Related Post: 5 Ways to Effectively Moisturize Your Natural Hair

 Comparing Your Texture

 I watched a lot of YouTube videos while I was transitioning to natural hair and thought my curls would look similar to my favorite creators.
-It took time for me to realize that my hair is unique and beautiful no matter what.
-I should confidently embrace it because it’s mine!
+It took time for me to realize that my hair is unique.

 Remember that your hair doesn’t have to look like someone else’s and it never will.
 Embrace what grows from your head and remind yourself of how beautiful it is no matter what other people think.

 Detangling is one step I’ve never looked forward to.
 The sore arms and the long time standing in the mirror are something I wish I could skip.

 As my hair has become thicker and longer, detangling takes more time.
 Do you know what that means?
 More patience is needed.

 You don’t want to get frustrated or detangle your hair roughly because it can lead to excessive breakage and cause damage.